 Moreover, in addition to a plan for your incapacitation, you can plan for what to do in the event of the incapacitation of key employees.
 So, just merely naming a successor won’t cut it.

-Identify Weaknesses within the Company and Prepare a Plan to Address Those Issues ASAP
+Identify Weaknesses Within The Company and Prepare a Plan to Address Those Issues ASAP

 Taking an objective look at your company in your succession planning can help you identify the strengths and weaknesses in the business.
 This process can help you isolate weak points, and addressing these weak points is critical to your near-term organizing strategy.
 You want to decrease, neutralize, or hopefully fix them.
 This can enhance the strong points that will permit opportunistic actions and decrease threats.

-Identify Your Successor
+Identify Your Successor Clearly to Employees and Leadership

 You should begin considering your eventual successor many years prior to your anticipated retirement.
 As mentioned above, no matter if you know who will succeed you, you’ll need time to train them and make sure that clients, vendors, and other employees are comfortable with their leadership.

-Define Your Role After the Transfer
+Define Your Role In Your New York Small Business After the Transfer of Ownership

 A well-drafted business succession plan or exit plan allows you to decide how you will exit the business.
 And this might include creating one or more roles for yourself to continue working for the company after transitioning the company to a new owner.
 You may want to be a consultant or work part-time to ensure the continuity of the operations.